 Above-average hours of sunshine in Carinthia

-Try the Nockberge Trail, which connects the five ski areas of Katschberg, Innerkrems, Turrach, Falkert and Bad Kleinkirchheim/St. Oswald.
-Stay in premium (wellness) hotels that serve first-class Alps-Adriatic cuisine, providing the perfect base for your ski-touring adventures.
+Discover the Nockberge Trail, an enticing journey connecting five ski areas: Katschberg, Innerkrems, Turrach, Falkert, and Bad Kleinkirchheim/St. Oswald.
+Immerse yourself in premium (wellness) hotels that serve exceptional Alps-Adriatic cuisine, providing the perfect base for your ski-touring adventures.

 Ski-touring in Carinthia

-Nassfeld stands out as one of Carinthia's premier ski resorts, earning its place among the top international ski areas with 110km of slopes, state-of-the-art cable cars, spectacular freeride and fun areas, plus a snowpark and 25 ski huts and restaurants conveniently located slopeside, Nassfeld offers a remarkable skiing experience.
+Nassfeld stands out as one of Carinthia's premier ski resorts, earning its place among the top international ski areas.
+With 110km of slopes, state-of-the-art cable cars, exhilarating freeride and fun areas, a snowpark, and 25 ski huts and restaurants conveniently located slopeside, Nassfeld offers a remarkable skiing experience.

 Ski acrobatics in Nassfeld

 Carinthia offers more than just skiing.
-Glide across the frozen expanse of Lake Weissensee, Europe's largest natural rink.
-Take winter walks or ride in horse-drawn carriages.
-Try ice climbing in Heiligenblut, cookery in Bad Kleinkirchheim, and indulge in the therapeutic experiences of thermal springs, lakeside pools, bathhouses, and hotel wellness facilities.
+Glide across the frozen expanse of Lake Weissensee, Europe's largest natural ice rink.
+Take leisurely winter walks or enjoy enchanting horse-drawn carriage rides.
+Engage in ice climbing in Heiligenblut, explore local culinary delights in Bad Kleinkirchheim, and indulge in the therapeutic experiences of thermal springs, lakeside pools, bathhouses, and hotel wellness facilities.

 A frozen Lake Weissensee

-Carinthian cuisine is a delicious mix of mountain and Adriatic flavors.
-Treat your taste buds to Käsnudel (cheese dumplings), Reindling cake, laxn (brown trout), the Gailtaler Speck, Zirbenschnaps (schnapps made from pine cones)or specialities made of Glockner lamb and Nockalm beef.
+Carinthian cuisine tantalizes with a delectable blend of mountain and Adriatic flavors.
+Treat your taste buds to Käsnudel (cheese dumplings), Reindling cake, laxn (brown trout), Gailtaler Speck, Zirbenschnaps (pine cone schnapps), or specialties crafted from Glockner lamb and Nockalm beef.

 Käsnudel and wine in Carinthia